suhdev/rock-paper-scissors/README.md

 #Rock Paper Scissors

+Please read the document thoroughly, in case there are any questions regarding anything included in this repository please contact me on [suhail.abood@gmail.com].

 ##How to use this code
 1. To run local server use the following commands [the installation steps are only required if there is a need to recompile the code].
 Internally, the script will run python -m SimpleHTTPServer on the "dist" directory.
 ```bash